 As is tradition, I spent this past New Year’s Eve with Selene and her family.
-After walking in, we made our way up to her room for me to put my backpack and belongings down before heading downstairs again to watch the countdown show from Times Square.
-Next to her bed there were some balloons floating, but that seemed normal given the holiday.
+After walking in, we made our way to her room so that I could put my backpack and belongings down before heading downstairs again to watch the countdown show from Times Square.
+Next to her bed, some balloons were floating, but that seemed normal given the holiday.

 “Do you notice anything?”
 Selene asked me.
 I looked around the room before noticing one of the balloons was that of a baby, and that’s when it suddenly hit me.
 I turned back to her and heard those extraordinary words, “I’m pregnant!”

-After working in sales for three months, I was introduced to the new role of Account Manager and began focusing on fixing dealership inventory feeds and ensuring that clients remained billable.
-Not long after that, I was switched into a more data-oriented reporting role, and have been doing this for a short few months now.
+After working in sales for three months, I was introduced to the new role of Account Manager and started focusing on fixing dealership inventory feeds and ensuring that clients remained billable.
+Not long after that, I was switched to a more data-oriented reporting role, and I have been doing this for a few months now.

 I’m now in a position to provide for my new family and could not be more thrilled.

-On August 4th, 2022, after nearly five days of Selene having painful contractions and a severe lack of sleep, Kai Peter Sulpice entered the world and took his first breath.
+On August 4th, 2022, after nearly five days of Selene having painful contractions and a severe lack of sleep, Kai Peter Sulpice-Vigil entered the world and took his first breath.

 Today, the future is bright.
-I finally feel a sense of clarity in my head and can put the whole of my efforts into ensuring this beautiful boy has the best life possible.
-It won’t be easy by any means, but it’s a wildly necessary part of my life and I strive to do my very best, not just for me and Selene, but for Kai.
+I finally feel a sense of clarity in my head and can put all my efforts into ensuring this beautiful boy has the best life possible.
+It won’t be easy by any means, but it’s a wildly necessary part of my life, and I strive to do my very best, not just for me and Selene, but for Kai.